eclipse-tractusx/portal-assets/docs/developer/Technical Documentation/Operator Wallet Setup/Initial Setup.md

 ## Post company data

-After the database setup is done post the data you received for the wallet to the endpoint `POST: /api/administration/registration/dim/{bpn}` this will simulate a callback from the dim middle layer and continue the application checklist process.
+After the database setup is done post the data you received for the wallet to the endpoint `POST: /api/administration/registration/dim/{bpn}` this will simulate a callback from the DIM (Decentralized Identity Management) middle layer and continue the application checklist process.

 ## NOTICE